primal100/django_any_backend/README.md

         return ids
 ```

+In settings.py, add 'django_any_backend' to the list of installed apps,

-Then add the custom client to the list of database backends in settings.py
+Then add the custom client to the list of database backends:

 ```python
 DATABASES = {